 The False Claims Act may be an enforcement device for contract terms requiring compliance with other federal statutory schemes.
-Government contractors must abide by certain requirement including environmental protection laws, equal employment opportunity law and regulations, small business procurement laws and regulations, federal wage and hour laws and regulations, and competitive bidding laws.
+Government contractors must abide by certain requirements including environmental protection laws, equal employment opportunity laws and regulations, small business procurement laws and regulations, federal wage and hour laws and regulations, and competitive bidding laws.
 Under some circumstances, these laws can be enforced through the False Claims Act, despite the absence of a “private right to sue,” because Government contracts contain many clauses beyond the technical requirements or descriptions of the products or services being procured.
 The contractual provisions themselves are derived from language in the Federal Acquisition Regulation (FAR) or from similar Government acquisition regulations.
 Often, a contract will only cite the applicable FAR provisions and, thereby, incorporate the regulation by reference.

 All Government contracts have these broad-reaching public policy provisions, although some variations exist from one contract to the next.
 Among the “public policy” statutes pursued under the False Claims Act are the Buy American Act, Trade Agreements Act, Anti-Kickback Act, Walsh-Healy and Service Contract Acts, and the Davis-Bacon Act.
 False certifications by a contractor stating that it is a small minority business entity also violates the False Claims Act.